kubernetes-hy/kubernetes-hy.github.io/data/index.md

   <img src="./img/kubernetes-cncf.png" alt="kubernetes logo" />
 </div>

-_The course material has now been updated and the 2024 edition has started unofficially.
-The official start is 1st August, the university credits will not be awarded before that_

 This course is an introductory course to Kubernetes with K3s and GKE.
 In this course, you will develop software with a microservice architecture that utilizes Kubernetes to serve software that scales and deploys automatically.
 And learn how to manage it all.

 **This course can not be completed with the faculty computers.** Attendees need to provide their own computers with admin / superuser privileges.

 Course details and starting instructions can be found in [part 0](/part-0).